 - Baking beads

-- 7″ tart/quiche tin (I use this one from Lakeland – apparently the little holes help the pastry to cook better)
+- 7" tart/quiche tin (I use one with little holes as they apparently help the pastry to cook better)

 Make the pastry